chrispyth42/Fun-Scripts/README.md

 ### download.py
 Is a small but powerful function that accepts a URL to a webpage, and a destination filename, and downloads whatever data is on the target webpage into the file.

+### RemoveSGUsers.ps1
+Is called in the format .\RemoveUsers.ps1 CSV_PATH 'SG NAME' .
+It iterates through every user listed in a security group, and gets their full information using Get-ADUser.
+After doing so, it goes through each criteria in the CSV (see data\criteria.csv), and removes every user from the specified security group that has a property which equals that value.
+I'm fairly sure it's reliable, but it has NOT BEEN TESTED in a real, non-virtual environment.
+So feel free to test and judge it before using it